This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

 Then I realized.
 “Duh Leah, they are a heritage breed.
 Of course, they are growing slower” I had a good laugh about that.

 Heritage Breed Turkeys Are So Friendly

-Honestly, I think most turkeys are pretty friendly but the bourbon red turkeys are even more friendly than the meat breeds we raised for 4-H.
+Honestly, I think most turkeys are pretty friendly but these bourbon red turkeys are even more friendly than the meat breeds I raised for 4-H.

 The bourbon reds we had would see me working on something and come work their way into whatever I was doing.

 I was trying to put gas in this old owner and these two came bolting across the yard and perched themselves right there all on their own.

 The Troubles Were Far From Over

 At the time we had taken a flock of road island red chickens off the hands of one of our church staff members who was moving.
 Well true to the bossy nature of the breed they were bossing the young turkeys and not letting them to the food.
 Causing us to lose one.

 Then an owl (which we didn’t know at the time that’s what it was) ended up cleaning out the rest over time.

 The turkeys were getting quite large (about 12 pounds) and I, unfortunately, was thinking that they should be getting big enough that the predators surely wouldn’t be going after them now.
 So I left them roost for a few nights high up in a tree without forcing them to go into the coop and roost.